ELGAS Knowledge Hub

 Buying Too Large Wastes Money

-The key is not only how many people are in your home, but how and when they use hot water.
+The key is not only how many people are in your home, but how and when they use gas hot water.
 For example:

 • Do they all take showers at the same general time of day?